BoweFlex/auto-configure/README.md

 Most, if not all of these steps, are pretty specific to my needs and configuration.
 You are more than welcome to fork and adjust this to your own needs, but I make no guarantees that it will work for other usernames etc without any adjustment.

 This is now specifically intended to work for Pop!_OS or Fedora, other Linux flavors are not guaranteed.

+## TODO

+- Install fd
+    - On Ubuntu, this will require installing fd-find and then creating a symlink to fdfind
+- Install Wezterm
+    - This will require downloading a tarball for fedora, and installing a deb repo for ubuntu
+    - I'll then also need to add the step to stow the wezterm files and create the directory for it.